IBM/ibm-block-csi-driver/docs/content/configuration/creating_pvc.md

 The IBM® block storage CSI driver supports using both file system and raw block volume modes.

+**Important:**
-**Important:** If not defined, the default mode is `Filesystem`.
+  - If not defined, the default mode is `Filesystem`.
 Be sure to define the mode as `Block` if this configuration is preferred.
+  - Only use the `volumegroup` label if the PVC is not using a StorageClass with a defined `volume_group`.
+The PVC `volumegroup` label value is the key defined in the VolumeGroup YAML.

-**Note:** The examples below create the PVC with a storage size 1 Gb.
+**Note:** The examples below create the PVC with a storage size 1 Gb and using the dynamic volume group feature.
 This can be changed, per customer needs.

 Use the sections below for creating YAML files for PVCs with file system and raw block volume modes.
 After each YAML file creation, use the `kubectl apply` command.